siyangsun/courtyard/content/obsidian.md

 - hallway
 ---

 [Obsidian](https://obsidian.md/) is a free note-taking platform that can construct wiki-style knowledge bases from folders of linked markdown files.
+One major feature of Obsidian is bidirectional linking, which enables deeper interconnection between ideas.